 Lightweight – When you have to carry everything out on the ice where you will be fishing the weight of your equipment starts to matter a great deal.
 If your equipment is lightweight it is easier to carry, and it allows you to be able to carry a wider variety of items to use to your advantage.

-Accuracy – Accuracy is of vitl importance.
-If the machine you are using is not accurate then you are simply using a device to make your best guess.
+Accuracy – Accuracy is of vital importance.
+If the unit you are using is not accurate, then you are simply using a device to help you make your best guess.
 You want a machine that has received excellent reviews from actual anglers that have actually used it, and one that can separate fish from other noise under the water.
 Those reviews will help you determine the real accuracy the device has.
 Moreover, the more you spend on a flasher, the more accuracy you should get (theoretically).
 This means more price sonar interaction with your transducer, and the ability to zoom-in on specific zones and depths that allow you to dial-in on the fish.

 Ice Fishing Flashers FAQ